34 R6

 6

-The class diagram below shows its public interface and private internals.
+The diagrams below shows the public interface and private internals.

 %%{init: {'theme': 'neutral', 'themeVariables': { 'fontFamily': 'monospace', "fontSize":"13px"}}}%%